fcurella/django-recommends/docs/providers.rst

     * ``get_items(self)``

-        This method must returb items that have been voted
+        This method must return items that have been voted

     * ``get_ratings(self, obj)``